-WATER SOURCE & DISTRIBUTION SYSTEM IMPROVEMENT RESERVE Any balance in a fund referred to in ORS 280.110 that is not expended or obligated by definite commitments within 12 years from the date of the election or the adoption of the ordinance or resolution pursuant to which the fund was established shall revert to and become a part of the general fund of the subdivision and shall be transferred thereto by the treasurer or other financial officer thereof.
+This fund is authorized by ORS 280.100 and established by resolution / ordinance commitments within 12 years from the date of the election or the adoption of the ordinance or resolution pursuant to which the fund was established shall revert to and become a part of the general fund of the subdivision and shall be transferred thereto by the treasurer or other financial officer thereof.
 Annual contributions to such funds shall be limited to a period not to exceed ten years.